-When traveling in Beijing one of the absolute highlights is visiting The Forbidden City, also known as the Palace Museum.
+When traveling through China one of the absolute top things to do in Beijing is visiting The Forbidden City, also known as the Palace Museum.
 To make your visit as smooth as possible I listed my top 10 tips for visiting The Forbidden City.

 1. How to buy your ticket to the Forbidden City